 While most people who have been working from home for the past several months (or longer) have figured out their optimal desktop computing setup, some of us aren’t so lucky and are still relying on a laptop as a primary machine.
 Not wanting to fully lean into a desktop setup with a proper monitor, I turned to the next best thing: A portable display to pair with my MacBook Pro.

-But I didn’t go with a $329 iPad — and it feels like a no-brainer choice for any MacBook Pro owner to do the same., , or one of the myriad knockoffs available.
-I’m just using
+But I didn’t go with an Asus ZenScreen, Lenovo ThinkVision, or one of the myriad knockoffs available.
+I’m just using a $329 iPad — and it feels like a no-brainer choice for any MacBook Pro owner to do the same.

 The benefits of having a secondary display for your laptop are clear.
 A regular 13-inch or even 16-inch laptop can feel cramped compared to a desktop machine, and adding another screen of any size is immediately helpful for managing your work.
 But any portable display worth your time is easily going to cost $200, and it’s only a display — so if you have a Mac, why not just get an iPad to fill the duty?